saucelabs/sauce-docs/docs/mobile-apps/faq.md

 #### Is it possible to test push notifications?

 Yes.
-For iOS you will need to disable resigning before testing to enable notifications testing.
+For iOS, you will need to disable resigning before testing to enable notifications testing.
 Disabling resigning is a feature to be used on private devices only and will require you to start keeping track of the iOS device UDIDs (Unique Device Identifier) by maintaining them in your own Apple Developer profile used at app build time.
 Android testing requires no changes.

 ### Security